JonasFrey96/ASL/README.md

 ## Current to TODOS for Final master thesis:

+CL:
   - Recreate each result using ScanNet Dataset
+  		- NOT working currently:
+    		- buffer filling strategy
+    		- more complex loss based sampling strategies

   - Create the correct cfgs for this and upload them on github

+  Quality:
     - Complete PyTest Integration
     - Create a config pareses showing all possible configs using argparse.
-- Create config validatior to get rid of error prone configs initally with reasonable advices what to do next.
+    - Create config validator to get rid of error prone configs initially with reasonable advices what to do next.

+Supervision:
+  - Reproduce Optical Flow supervision results

+Robot Real Data:
+	- ROS Wrapper

 ## 1.1.
 Challenge